brian-team/brian2tools/docs_sphinx/developer/markdown_developer.rst

     }

 Each component field has a list of objects of that component defined in the run time.
-The dictionary representation of `NeuronGroup` and its similar types would look like,
+The dictionary representation of `~brian2.groups.neurongroup.NeuronGroup` and its similar types would look like,

 .. code:: python